 This bill amends existing laws regarding electric-assisted bicycles and electric motorcycles in Washington State.
 It defines "electric-assisted bicycle" and establishes three classifications based on the motor's assistance and speed capabilities, with the maximum power output set at 750 watts.
 The bill also clarifies that electric-assisted bicycles do not include vehicles that can exceed 20 miles per hour solely on electric power or those designed to be easily modified to do so.
 Additionally, a new definition for "electric motorcycle" is introduced, which includes criteria such as the absence of operable pedals and motor power exceeding 750 watts.

-Furthermore, the bill mandates the formation of a work group by the Department of Licensing to study the distinctions between electric-assisted bicycles and electric motorcycles.
-This group will explore potential training and enforcement measures, consumer protection strategies, and vehicle classification issues.
-The work group is required to submit a report with recommendations by December 15, 2026.
-The bill emphasizes the need for clear regulations to ensure safety and compliance among users of these vehicles, and it takes effect immediately to address public safety concerns.
+Furthermore, the bill mandates the formation of a work group by the Department of Licensing to study and recommend improvements for the enforcement of rules and regulations concerning electric motorcycles, particularly focusing on the differences between electric-assisted bicycles and electric motorcycles.
+The work group will explore various topics, including training for enforcement, civil infractions for minors operating electric motorcycles, and consumer protections to help distinguish between the two vehicle types.
+The work group is required to submit a final report by December 15, 2026, and the bill includes an emergency clause for immediate effect.